Displaying present location in the site.

 • Human rights risks associated with geopolitical conditions and the impact of conflict: Continue customer due diligence.

-• Labour in supply chains: Continue to conduct document inspections and third-party human rights audits using a risk-based approach; acquire declarations from suppliers; maintain coverage rate above 75%.
+• Labour in supply chains: Continue to conduct document inspections and third-party human rights audits using a risk-based approach; acquire declarations from suppliers; maintain a coverage rate of at least 75%.

-• Employee safety and health: Publicize and thoroughly implement various policies, strengthen training for executives and employees as an anti-harassment measure, set upper limits on overtime hours for non-hourly employees, and continue to administer SAQ.
+• Employee health and safety: Publicize and thoroughly implement various policies, strengthen training for executives and employees as an anti-harassment measure, set upper limits on overtime hours for non-hourly employees, and continue to administer SAQ.